The Aviation Law Review: France

 i Licensed activities

-First, to be put in circulation, an aircraft must be registered.
-To be registered in France, the aircraft must comply with the requirements laid down at Article L6111.3 of the Transports Code.
+To be put in circulation, an aircraft must be registered.
+To be registered in France, the aircraft must comply with the requirements laid down at Article L6111-3 of the Transports Code.

-Also, EU air carriers need to meet requirements of technical and economic reliability and credibility.
-Compliance with these requirements is evidenced by the holding of an air operator's certificate and an operating licence.22
+EU air carriers also need to meet requirements of technical and economic reliability and credibility.
+Compliance with these requirements is evidenced by the holding of an air operator's certificate and an operating licence.25

-The certificate is a document issued by the Minister of civil aviation attesting that the air carrier concerned has the professional ability and organisation required to operate aircraft safely.23
+The certificate is a document issued by the Minister of civil aviation attesting that the air carrier concerned has the professional ability and organisation required to operate aircraft safely.26

 ii Ownership rules

-According to Article 4 of the Regulation No. 1008/2008, one of the conditions for an undertaking to be granted an operating licence is that Member States and/or nationals of Member States own more than 50 per cent of the undertaking and effectively control it, whether directly or indirectly through one or more intermediate undertakings.
+According to Article 4 of Regulation No. 1008/2008, one of the conditions for an undertaking to be granted an operating licence is that Member States or nationals of Member States, or both, own more than 50 per cent of the undertaking and effectively control it, whether directly or indirectly through one or more intermediate undertakings.

 iii Foreign carriers

-According to Article 15 of the Regulation No. 1008/2008, France cannot subject the operation of intra-Community air services by a Community air carrier to any permit or authorisation, neither can it require Community air carriers to provide any documents or information which they have already supplied to the competent licensing authority.
+According to Article 15 of Regulation No. 1008/2008, France cannot subject the operation of intra-Community air services by a Community air carrier to any permit or authorisation; neither can it require Community air carriers to provide any documents or information that they have already supplied to the competent licensing authority.

-However, non-Community aircraft may only fly over the French territory if their airworthiness certificate has been validated by the DGCA.
+However, non-Community aircraft may only fly over the French territory if their airworthiness certificate has been approved by the DGCA.
 The application form – called DGCA LP6 – must be sent to the DGCA Airworthiness Division.
 The applicant must specify the purpose of the flights in France and the period of time during which the flights are to be operated.
-He must provide a copy of his foreign airworthiness document (and associated documents), which must be valid for the period at stake.24
+He or she must provide a copy of his or her foreign airworthiness document (and associated documents), which must be valid for the period at stake.27

 i Accident reporting

-Any operator who has its registered office or principal place of business in France and who operates an aircraft or, failing this, any captain of such an aircraft must inform the BEA (French safety investigation authority) without delay of any civil aviation accident or incident that has occurred to this aircraft.25
+Any operator who has its registered office or principal place of business in France and who operates an aircraft or, failing this, any captain of such an aircraft, must inform the BEA28 (the French safety investigation authority) without delay of any civil aviation accident or incident that has occurred to this aircraft.29

-The safety investigation authority must notify without delay the Commission, EASA, the International Civil Aviation Organisation (ICAO), the Member States and third countries concerned in accordance with the international standards and recommended practices, of the occurrence of all accidents and serious incidents of which it has been notified.26
+The safety investigation authority must notify without delay the Commission, EASA, the International Civil Aviation Organisation (ICAO), the Member States and third countries concerned in accordance with the international standards and recommended practices of the occurrence of all accidents and serious incidents of which it has been notified.30

 Finally, Regulation No. 1321/2014 states conditions to be met by the persons or organisations involved in such continuing airworthiness management.

-Regulation (EU) No. 1321/2014 also specifies the maintenance standards to be followed regarding the maintenance data, the performance of maintenance, and the aircraft defects.
-It also states the requirements to be met by an organisation to qualify for the issue or continuation of an approval for the maintenance of the aircraft.
+Regulation (EU) No. 1321/2014 also specifies the maintenance standards to be followed regarding maintenance data, the performance of maintenance and aircraft defects.
+It also states the requirements to be met by an organisation to qualify for the issue or continuation of an approval for the maintenance of an aircraft.

 - the conditions for issuing, maintaining, amending, limiting, suspending or revoking cabin crew attestations, as well as the privileges and responsibilities of the holders of cabin crew attestations; and